sukey2008/SatoshiVM-svm-explorer/docs/CONTRIBUTING.md

 ## Project setup

-1. Fork the repo by clicking <kbd>Fork</kbd> button at the top of the repo main page and name it appropriately
+1. Fork the repo by clicking <kbd>Fork</kbd> button at the top of the repo main page and name it appropriately.

 2. Clone your fork locally
     ```sh